 - Prohibition would create a black market for martial arts books and educational materials.

-- The capacity to employ deadly force is not limited to martial artist, since pocket knives are unregulated and grant great advantages in altercations.
+- The capacity to employ deadly force is not limited to martial artists, since pocket knives are also unregulated, and confer great advantages in altercations.

 - Martial arts cannot be stolen like firearms can, so there is no need for their registry.

 - How can one disarm a martial artist?

 - How can martial arts be confiscated, in accordance with existing deadly weapons laws?

 - If a karateka walked around with their hands their pockets, would that constitute carrying a concealed weapon?

 - Since most martial artists train barefoot, are shoe considerations still relevant in aggravated assault determinations?